 A Lesson in Hate

-I recently watched a video on Instagram in which a little black girl, no more than eight years old, spoke in an open forum about racism and expressed how she feels about being treated differently just because of the color of her skin.
+I recently watched a video on Instagram in which a little black girl, no more than eight years old, spoke in an open forum about racism and expressed how she felt about being treated differently just because of the color of her skin.
 She struggled to get her words out through her tears.
-It pained me to know that sadly, her pain is a burden that many (if not all) black children are forced to carry at a young age.
+It pained me to know that, sadly, her pain is a burden that many (if not all) black children are forced to carry at a young age.
 It immediately brought me back to a time when I, too, became burdened.

 On one particular day, while engaged in a game of marbles, a little girl with a pageboy haircut, whose name I can't remember, inquired in her cockney accent, "Hey, do you know that you're black?"